VeraLiconaResearchGroup/MHSGenerationAlgorithms/specifications.md

 * `timeTaken'`: a (positive) number giving the execution time of the algorithm.
   This value SHOULD represent the running time of the algorithm itself, omitting any time spend on input and output conversion.
-* `guaranteedMinimal`: a boolean, `true` if every hitting set in the file is guaranteed to be minimal and `false` otherwise.
-* `guaranteedComplete`: a boolean, `true` if the collection of hitting sets is guaranteed to contain all minimal hitting sets and `false` otherwise.
 * `transversals`: a nonempty array of nonempty arrays of positive integers.
   Each of these arrays represents a hitting set of the input collection or a transversal of the input hypergraph.
   Each integer in the set is an *index*, matching the corresponding index in the input sets.